harness/developer-hub/docs/chaos-engineering/chaos-faults/linux/linux.md

 <FaultDetailsCard category="linux">

 ### Linux network latency
-Linux network latency injects chaos to disrupt network connectivity in linux machine by adding delay to the network requests.
+Linux network latency injects chaos to disrupt network connectivity on a Linux machine by adding delay to the network requests.

 <accordion color="green">
 <summary>Use cases</summary>